Inspirational travel series

 - Simon Reeve: A British writer and filmmaker with angles outside the common glossy sphere of world travel, such as examining social injustice and political dangers.
-“Life is too bloody short and the planet is too bloody special to waste it on just getting a tan” to quote him.
-Some of the series that I recommend are Indian Ocean (2012), Mediterranean (2018), Russia (2017), Places That Don’t Exist (2005) and Caribbean (2015).
+To quote him, “Life is too bloody short and the planet is too bloody special to waste it on just getting a tan”.
+Some of his series that I recommend are Indian Ocean (2012), Mediterranean (2018), Russia (2017), Places That Don’t Exist (2005) and Caribbean (2015).

 - Gino D’Acampo: Here we have another celebrity chef doing food shows.
 Gino has a lot of energy which can be both hilarious and tiresome at times.
 Check out his episodes from all over Italy in Italian Escape (2013-) with amazing locations and mouthwatering plates.

 - Gordon Ramsay: Gordon is a big player in the world of food, but he took some heat recently as several people remarked that his latest series Uncharted (2019-) was too similar to the works of Anthony Bourdain.
 I think it fell a bit flat, so you might instead want to see the shows where Gordon teams up with Gino, with a lot of bantering as expected.

 - Tareq Taylor: In Tareq Taylors matresa (2021), the Swedish chef travels with his father and brother to Israel, going back to the family roots.
 It’s very touching to see them returning to places they haven’t visited since they were small children.